 Gallery on Staircase Wall

-The wall running alongside your staircase is an ideal spot for a gallery artwork.
+The wall running alongside your staircase is an ideal spot for a gallery artwork like contemporary metal wall art.
 It’s not easy to maintain an even space between the images and keep the frames on a level in alignment with the natural appearance and ascent of the stairs.
 But with little patience, you can pull everything together.